demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 ### Use Cases
-This command is used in order to download & merge custom content from Demisto instance to local content repository.
-This is useful when developing custom content in Demisto instance and then downloading it to the local content repository in order to make a contribution.
+This command is useful when developing within the Cortex tenant itself and downloading the new entities to your local environment in order to continue with the contribution process.

-### Behavior
+### Notes and Limitations
-The download is one-directional, data goes from the server to the repo.
+* The download is one-directional; data goes from the server to the repository.

+* JavaScript's integrations and scripts are not downloadable using this command.

-If there are files that exist both in the output directory and are specified in the input, they will be ignored.
-To override this behavior such that existing files will be merged with their newer version, use the force flag.
+* If there are files that exist both in the output directory and are specified in the input, they are ignored.
+To override this behavior so that existing files are merged with their newer version, use the --force/-f flag.

+* For consistency, we assume that for each integration or script, the folder containing it has the same name as the integration/script name with no separators.
+For example. the integration Test Integration_Full-Name, is under ~/.../Packs/TestPack/Integrations/TestIntegrationFullName/.

+* Integrations, scripts and playbook directories that do not contain a YAML file are overwritten automatically.
+All other folders that do not contain a JSON file are overwritten automatically.
+To keep things clear and consistent, the given pack should be consistent with the content hierarchy structure with no rouge files present.

+* The SDK assumes the following playbooks as type TestPlaybook:

+  * Playbooks with names that start with Test, Test_, test_, Test-, or test-
+  * Playbooks with names that end with Test,_test or -test.

 ### Arguments
 * **-o, --output**